bensaufley/audiobook-catalog/README.md

 <a href="https://codeclimate.com/github/bensaufley/audiobook-catalog/maintainability"><img src="https://api.codeclimate.com/v1/badges/7d1a08f5078be7a031de/maintainability" /></a>
 <a href="https://codeclimate.com/github/bensaufley/audiobook-catalog/test_coverage"><img src="https://api.codeclimate.com/v1/badges/7d1a08f5078be7a031de/test_coverage" /></a>

 A Docker container for cataloging audiobooks, intended for use on an [Unraid] server.
+Uses [Sequelize] with a [SQLite] database and [Fastify] on the backend, and [Preact] on the frontend.

 # Environment Variables